Dedman School of

 HFT 3700.
 Tourism Management and the Environment (3).
 This course focuses on tourism management, organization, and development.
 Emphasis on economic and environmental issues confronting the industry such as balancing use and preservation.
 Open to non-majors.

 HFT 3941r.
 Management Internship (1–12).
 (S/U grade only.)
-Prerequisites: Instructor permission and HFT 1000.
+Prerequisites: Admission to the Dedman School of Hospitality.
 This internship is designed for Dedman School of Hospitality students to gain real world experience in the business field though on-the-job practice.
 Students work under the direction of an approved industry professional and the internship director.
 May be repeated to a maximum of twelve semester hours.

 HFT 4064.
 Ales, Lagers and Culture (3).
 This course is an introduction to ales and lagers of the world with a focus upon their importance to global cultures found in many regions.
 Students learn about these regional beers and the interrelationship with their culture, including food, heritage, and festivals.
 Restricted to students twenty-one years of age and older.